taivo/solid-startup/README.md

 Part of the complication is due to drizzle-kit having its own configuration system, and does not export its d1-http driver.

+Finally, a note on migrations.
+Although we have a choice between `drizzle-kit migrate` and `wrangler d1 migrations apply`, we cannot mix and match.
+Schema for the table that tracks migrations is different for each platform.
+Drizzle: `(id: numeric, hash:text, created_at: numeric)`.
+D1: `(id:int, name:text, applied_at:numeric)`.
+For this template, we use wrangler's approach because it has a bit better
+DX.
+It doesn't require obtaining accountId or d1ApiToken (you do need to login to wrangler).
+This means you don't need to create a D1 api token unless you use drizzle-studio.
+Also, migration name entries are more legible (although probably not as secure as hashes)

 ## Cloudflare setup resources
  - https://developers.cloudflare.com/pages/framework-guides/deploy-a-solid-start-site/ (has bindings info)